 You’re welcome to come and enjoy this healthy delicacy, along with my husband…

 Just don’t forget to buy your snail money first!
-It’s the only acceptable currency at the feasts, here in the snail-loving village.
+It’s the only acceptable currency at the feasts, here at the snail-loving village festivals!

 Have you ever had snails?
 Would you like to try them?